fjwillemsen/NativeOverleaf/README.md

 - [x] system-based dark / light mode switching
 - [ ] preferences pane (planned for next version)
 - [ ] notifications (planned for next version)
+- [ ] automated local backups of projects (planned for future version)

 ## How it works